 Today, with this article, we won’t be as specific as Henry Delacroix.
-However, we did a selection of essential Art Deco tips.
+However, we made a selection of essential Art Deco Design tips.

 We present you A Simple Guide for an Art Deco Interior Design Style.